 19.6 All applications to set aside a statutory demand are referred initially to a Registrar.
-The application may be dismissed by the court without a hearing if it fails to disclose sufficient grounds (see paragraph 12.4 of PD - Insolvency Proceedings and Insolvency Rules, r.
-6.5(4).
+The application may be dismissed by the court without a hearing if it fails to disclose sufficient grounds (see Insolvency Rules, rule 6.5(1).
 If it is not dismissed summarily, it will be allocated a hearing date when the Registrar may either dispose of it summarily or give directions for its disposal at a later date.
-Such directions will commonly include an order for the filing and service of written evidence and a listing certificate of compliance (see paragraph 19.13 below).
+Such directions will commonly include an order for the filing and service of written evidence and a listing certificate (see paragraph 19.13 below).